 - Age Appropriate Activity Guidelines

-- Age Guidelines for Tool and Work at Elevations
+- Age Guidelines for SAFE Project Tool Use

 Cub Scout Camping Policy

-It is important to report accidents and injuries to the Council Service Center in a timely fashion after then happen.
-Understanding the types and causes of accidents can make Scouting safer for everyone by guiding improved training or other safety improvements to prevent such things from happening int he future.
+It is important to report accidents and injuries to the Council Service Center in a timely fashion after they happen.
+Understanding the types and causes of accidents can make Scouting safer for everyone by guiding improved training or other safety improvements to prevent such things from happening in the future.
 Use the forms linked below to report Incidents and Near Misses.

-- Incident Report-Fillable – Use this form to report any incident that requires more than basic Scout rendered First Aid.
+- Incident Report Form – Use this form to report any incident that requires more than basic Scout rendered First Aid.

 - Near Miss Incident Report-Fillable – Use this form to report incidents that only required basic Scout rendered First Aid and could have been worse.